Last updated: 10/17/2020

 Gold/Silver (e.g., 23G 08S) - Some of the most frequently asked questions in the Game Lobby chat revolve around Gold or Gemp virtual money:

 ▶︎ How do I get gold?
 There are two ways: 1) Each week on Sunday you earn 5 Gold (00:00 GMT).
 If you do not login at least once during the preceding week, you may not earn these 5 Gold units.
+Note that gold is akin to dollars as silver is akin to cents.
 One of the intentions of needing to wait a week for Gold, especially for your first week on Gemp, is so that players do not create numerous alternate accounts (“alts”) and join the Sealed Format Leagues en masse, opting to play with the account that garners the best card pulls.
 2) The second way is playing in leagues, earning packs/foils, then selling cards to the Merchant.
 Currently, the most tangible uses of Gold is to join leagues and to purchase more “My cards” - including cards from virtual sets - that can then be converted into foils to use in your decks.
 The main reason Leagues are only 1 Silver recently is to promote players to play as many games as possible so they can in turn win/buy foils for use in an “All foils league”.
 Current functionality limitations do not allow for a functional “My cards” league, so an “All foils league” is the next-best substitute.

 ▶︎ How do I convert My cards into foils?
 You must have 4 “My cards” of the card you would like to “foilize” and 25 Gold at the time of conversion.
 If you have these two prerequisites, within the Merchant screen, an option to Trade 4 for Foil will appear - click to obtain your foil and then add into your desired decks from the Deck Builder screen.
 Also, check out this video link for foil conversion help: